Farama-Foundation/ViZDoom/README.md

 #ViZDoom

-ViZDoom allows to develop AI bots that play Doom using only the visual information (the screen buffer).
-It is primarly intended for research in machine visual learning, and reinforcement deep learning, in particular.
+ViZDoom allows developing AI bots that play Doom using only the visual information (the screen buffer).
+It is primarily intended for research in machine visual learning, and reinforcement deep learning, in particular.

 ViZDoom is based on [ZDoom]( https://github.com/rheit/zdoom) to provide the game mechanics.